T9Air/Klipper_Power_Resume/Docs/Usage.md

 # Usage

-## Selecting Printer
+## Selecting Your Printer

-> Whenever you want to choose which printer to use, if you have multiple printers, or when using the program for the first time, do this

-1. Run the following command on your Raspberry Pi ```~/Klipper_Power_Resume/kpr.sh```
+1. Run `~/Klipper_Power_Resume/kpr.sh` on your Raspberry Pi
+2. Select option 7
-2. Press 7 to run the select printer script
+3. Follow the on-screen prompts to select your printer

-## Adding Log Macro to a File
+## Adding Required Log Macros

-> You need to do this so that the positions of the printer, etc. can be logged to a file.
-> The program will use that log to create a new file after a reset.
+The program needs to track printer positions and states through log macros.

-1. Run the following command on your Raspberry Pi ```~/Klipper_Power_Resume/kpr.sh```
+1. Run `~/Klipper_Power_Resume/kpr.sh`
-2. Press 2 to run the add_logs script
+2. Select option 2
-3. Follow the instructions in the script to add the macros
+3. Follow the prompts to add the necessary macros to your g-code file

-### Create a _restarted file after a reset

-> To do this, the gcode file that got canceled must have the log macros added to it (see previous instruction)
+## Resuming After a Power Loss

-> It will create a file that contains all of the gcode after the print was canceled, with instructions on how to start based on your input to the script
+To create a recovery file after a print was interrupted:
-> The file will be named "(original_name)_restarted.gcode"

-1. Run the following command on your Raspberry Pi ```~/Klipper_Power_Resume/kpr.sh```
+1. Run `~/Klipper_Power_Resume/kpr.sh`
-2. Press 3 to run the make_restarted_file script
+2. Select option 3
-3. Follow the instructions in the script
+3. Follow the prompts to create a "(original_name)_restarted.gcode" file

+> Note: The original gcode file must have had logging macros added for this to work

+## Custom Start G-Code Management

-## Creating Custom Start Gcode Files
+### Creating Custom Start Files

-> Note: You can also import files using an editor such as WinSCP.
-> Make sure to put the files in the start_gcode folder

-1. Run the following command on your Raspberry Pi ```~/Klipper_Power_Resume/kpr.sh```
+1. Run `~/Klipper_Power_Resume/kpr.sh`
-2. Press 4 to run the create_gcode script
+2. Select option 4
-3. Follow the instructions in the script
+3. Follow the prompts

+> Alternative: Use WinSCP to manually place files in the start_gcode folder

-### Editing Custom Start Gcode Files
+### Editing Existing Start Files

-1. Run the following command on your Raspberry Pi ```~/Klipper_Power_Resume/kpr.sh```
+1. Run `~/Klipper_Power_Resume/kpr.sh`
-2. Press 5 to run the edit_gcode script
+2. Select option 5
-3. Follow the instructions in the script
+3. Follow the prompts

+> Note: Ensure you have proper file permissions before running any commands (this should be set up during the installation process)